serverless/scope/README.md

 - Avoid github rate limiting via event driven webhooks
 - Customizable styles 💁
 - Map your projects tags into the columns you want
--

 Map your projects github labels to columns of your choosing and have them automatically update.

 ## Why?

-We built this tool for our community to help keep people up to speed with what is happening at a higher level and highlight where we actively want feedback.
+We built this tool for our community to help keep people up to speed with what is happening with the serverless project & to highlight places where we actively want feedback + collaboration.

 - Quickly sort and see high priority issues & Pull requests
 - Call out which issues need attention from your community